alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-24-building-domes-over-graves.md

 source: "Fatawa al-Lajnah ad-Daimah no. 8263-4"
 category: [funerals, fatwas, bidah]
 hijri: Dhul-Hijjah 24, 1441
-excerpt: It is impermissible to make such a Qiyas or analogy to conclude the permissibility of building domes on the graves of the dead, whether righteous people or otherwise.
+summary: It is impermissible to make such a Qiyas or analogy to conclude the permissibility of building domes on the graves of the dead, whether righteous people or otherwise.
 date: 2020/08/14
 shaykhs:
  - Shaykh Abdul-Aziz ibn Baz